chendaniely/scipy_proceedings/papers/00_intro/intro.rst

 - Engineering

 |noindent|
-Birds of a Feather sessions were organized around select solicited topics, providing an effective platform for discussing issues relevant to the community.
-New open space activities, sponsor funded social events and tutorials effectively exposed newcomers to the welcoming and inclusive scientific Python community.
+Birds of a Feather sessions were organized around various topics, providing an effective platform for discussing issues relevant to the community.
+New open space activities, sponsor-funded social events and tutorials effectively exposed newcomers to the welcoming and inclusive scientific Python community.

 We were privileged to have three prominent community members present keynotes.
-Jake Vanderplas, gave a motivating perspective on the interface between science and data.
-Wes McKinney gave an overview of the presence of Python in finance and quantitative economics.
-Finally, Chris Wiggins gave a unique perspective on the data science behind the machine of newspaper production.
+Chris Wiggins gave a unique perspective on the data science behind the New York Times, Wes McKinney told his story of a career path through mathematics, finance and tech startups, and Jake Vanderplas gave a motivating perspective on the interface between science and data.

 These proceedings contain **TODO:NPapers** peer-reviewed contributions, based on talks presented at the conference.
 They provide a peek into the